ilkol/test-pawn/README.md

 - Improved code analysis performance
 - Increasing the number of errors that the analyzer can find
 - Quick fixes for found errors (quick fix)
+- Tracking of registered PVars
+- Constant hints in structured arrays

 ### Build project